hyphanet/website/content/pages/about.md

 Tommy[D]

-: A Gentoo packager who untangled all the dependencies of Freenet and packaged it cleanly in Gentoo.
+: A Gentoo packager who untangled all the dependencies of Hyphanet and packaged it cleanly in Gentoo.

 Arne Babenhauserheide

-: The current release manager of Freenet and maintainer of pyFreenet and infocalypse.
-He also writes articles and tutorials for Freenet.
+: The current release manager of Hyphanet and maintainer of pyHyphanet and infocalypse.
+He also writes articles and tutorials for Hyphanet.

 #### The translators

-A dilligent team of people from various backgrounds who make it possible to ship Freenet and this website in many different languages.
+A dilligent team of people from various backgrounds who make it possible to ship Hyphanet and this website in many different languages.

 #### Many more great hackers